akoenig/imacss/README.md

 #### transform(glob[, namespace]);

-Converts the image files from the specified glob and returns a stream with the CSS selectors that can be piped to somewhere else.
+Transforms the image files from the specified glob and returns a stream with the CSS selectors that can be piped to somewhere else.

 **Arguments**